devedmonton/codevid19.com/policies/submissions.md

 - During final judging some teams may be asked to meet with the judges via video conference.
 Please ensure some or all team members are available.
 - Failure to communicate and answer questions from the judges may disadvantage your project's placement in the competition and could disqualify you from prizes.
 - Projects may only be submitted for consideration in one prize category at a time, however you can submit your project multiple times and apply for more than one prize.

+We want you to know that sponsors have until the end of May 2020 to deposit funds in our accounts.
+Prize amounts will be announced at the start of June once funds are received and we hope to get all **prizes out by the end of July 2020**.
+[Read the full rules for details.](./rules)

 ### Weekly Competition Submission